ChaitanyaPurohit/MagentoStBoard/README.md

 **Scenario level configuration:**
 Each common scenario operations like opening and closing Chrome browser, starting and closing test scenario, Adding screenshots for passed test etc. are done through Cucumber hooks present in the com.stepDef.Hooks class.
 We are using `@Before` and `@After` hooks of cucumber to achieve this.

-**Step level configuration:**
-For test step status management are using listener class named `com.utils.TestListener` which implements cucumber plugin `ConcurrentEventListener`.
-Using this plugin we are managing the status of the test cases by monitoring test steps.
-We are handling three main status **FAILED, PASSED, SKIPPED**.

 ## Logs:
 We are using `slf4j` to implement `log4j`